-Initially, incubations were made of patient plasma with factor VIII concentrate (the New Oxford method) but the instability of factor VIII activity in concentrates at that time and the lack of standardization resulted in the development and acceptance of another method (the Bethesda method) in which patient plasma is incubated with normal plasma for a defined time followed by determination of the residual factor VIII activity.
+Initially, incubations were made of patient plasma with factor VIII concentrate (the New Oxford method).
+This original approach with the Oxford method was prob but the instability of factor VIII activity in concentrates and the lack of standardization, resulted in the development and acceptance of another method, called the Bethesda method.
+For the Bethesda method, patient plasma is incubated with normal plasma for a defined time followed by determination of the residual factor VIII activity.
 Usually clotting time determination is used as the end-point but the applicability of chromogenic methods have also been shown for both the New Oxford and Bethesda methods.

-The Nijmegen-Bethesda method was also recently successfully used in a chromogenic application in connection with clinical studies on hemophilia A patients receiving the truncated, B-domain deleted factor VIII concentrate ReFacto.
+The Nijmegen-Bethesda method has been successfully used in a chromogenic application in connection with clinical studies related to hemophilia A patients.

 Determination of factor VIII concentrate potency

-Discrepancies between methods for determination of factor VIII potency in factor VIII concentrates was a concern already with low or intermediate purity concentrates and persisted also for plasma concentrates with higher purity in spite of the introduction of international concentrate standards.
-However, the introduction of such standards in combination with harmonization of assay conditions has gradually resulted in more reliable assays.
-Important improvements were predilution of the concentrate to 1 IU/mL in factor VIII deficiency plasma as well as the incorporation of high quality bovine or human albumin in the buffer used for final dilutions and subsequent multicenter studies confirmed the beneficial effect obtained by these modifications.
+Discrepancies between methods for determination of factor VIII potency in factor VIII concentrates was already a concern with low or intermediate purity concentrates, but this concern persisted for plasma concentrates with higher purity in spite of the introduction of international concentrate standards.
+The introduction of such standards in combination with harmonizing assay conditions has gradually resulted in more reliable assays.
+Important improvements include the predilution of the concentrate to 1 IU/mL in factor VIII deficiency plasma, as well as the incorporation of high quality bovine or human albumin in the buffer used for final dilutions.
+Subsequent multicenter studies confirmed the beneficial effect obtained by these modifications.

-It is therefore obvious that work still remains until concordant results are obtained between clotting, especially one-stage, and chromogenic methods.
-In the meantime it seems clear that dosing hemophilia A patients with factor VIII concentrates with potency assignments according to the chromogenic method offers a safe and cost-effective treatment.
+Work remains until concordant results are obtained between clotting, especially one-stage, and chromogenic methods.
+In the meantime, it seems to be the consensus to dose hemophilia A patients with factor VIII concentrates that have potency assignments according to the chromogenic method for a safe and cost-effective treatment.

 The last century has showed a most impressive increase in our knowledge of factor VIII including biochemistry, methodology and the treatment of hemophilia A patients.
-This fascinating molecule has rightly attracted and continues to attract numerous researchers and clinicians.
-The 20th century ended with the launch of factor VIII concentrates with high safeguarding against transmittal of infectious diseases and the 21th century has entered with promises of gene therapy in the not too distant future.
+This fascinating protein has rightly attracted, and continues to attract, researchers and clinicians.
+The 20th century saw the launch of factor VIII concentrates, with high safeguarding against transmittal of infectious diseases, and the 21st century has seen new therapies and promises of gene therapy in the not too distant future.

-It remains though as an important task to make modern treatment more accessible in the majority of countries to the benefit of the hemophilia A patients.
+It remains an important task to make modern treatments more accessible in the majority of countries to the benefit of the hemophilia A patients.

 - Chromogenix Coamatic® Factor VIII